Act of Valor: The Album: Content

 Keith Urban's "For You" was released as a single from the album, and all proceeds from the single were donated to the Navy SEAL foundation.
 Lady Antebellum's "I Was Here" was previously released on AT&T Team USA Soundtrack in 2009.

 Critical reception

 Giving it three stars out of five, Billy Dukes of Taste of Country criticized the "homogenized" production but praised the vocals.
-He also said that "On its own it’s little more than a depressing collection of songs by really talented country artists.
+He also said that "On its own it's little more than a depressing collection of songs by really talented country artists.
 However, each song will no doubt take on new meaning after watching scenes of US Navy SEALS on the big screen."
-Great American Country's Daryl Addison called it "in essence a concept album that is on one hand magnificently Patriotic, and on the other artistically thought-provoking."
+Great American Countrys Daryl Addison called it "in essence a concept album that is on one hand magnificently Patriotic, and on the other artistically thought-provoking."